1adityakadam/Content-Based-Movie-Recommender-System/README.md

-An end-to-end movie recommendation system that covers data loading, preprocessing, content-based modeling, building a Streamlit web app, and deployment on Heroku.
+An end-to-end movie recommendation system that covers data loading, preprocessing, content-based modeling, building a Streamlit web app, and deployment.
 The system recommends similar movies based on the selected title, using features such as genres, keywords, cast, director, and overview.

 <img width="737" height="454" alt="Screenshot 2025-09-26 at 21 08 26" src="https://github.com/user-attachments/assets/4bf78b2f-97fe-4a17-afb2-bcf0010a2265" />